Eat Stop Eat: The ultimate beginners guide

 Health benefits and risks of Eat Stop Eat

-Various studies show that an intermittent fasting diet can have positive results for health.
+Various studies show that intermittent fasting is good for you and can have positive results for health.
 This could include Eat Stop Eat, but ultimately more studies are needed before we can say for sure.

 Benefits of IF include: